Today’s post is written by Taylor Pomilla, Community Engagement Manager at Verbal Beginnings

 Look In The Community for Sensory FriendlyAand All-Inclusive Halloween Events

 - Are you in the Columbia, Maryland area?
-Join us for a Sensory Friendly Trunk-or-Treat presented by Verbal Beginnings!
-This spooktacular FREE event at our Columbia, MD Center is designed especially for children with special needs and their families.
-Check it out!
+Check out Verbal Beginnings social media channels for information about our annual Trunk or Treat- designed especially for children with special needs and their families.

 Practice, Practice, Practice!